 In pursuit of these ambitions, Mussolini sought alliances with other authoritarian regimes, most notably Nazi Germany under Adolf Hitler.
 In 1939, Italy entered into a formal alliance with Germany and Japan, forming the Axis powers.
-Italy aimed to expand its territorial holdings in the Mediterranean, including regions such as North Africa, the Balkans, and the Eastern Mediterranean.
+Italy aimed to expand territorial holdings its in the Mediterranean, including regions such as North Africa, the Balkans, and the Eastern Mediterranean.